One of our readers contacted us as she wanted to know if we had a Turkish Musakka recipe so that she could make it herself at home.

 Turkish musakka is neither winter nor summer.
 It works year round.

 And, depending on how you serve it, you can make it summery or cosy warm for winter.

 Traditionally, to make Turkish musakka, you’re supposed to begin by frying your sliced aubergines in batches.

-As well as being time consuming, these days, whenever we’re supposed to fry sliced aubergines for a dish, we lay them on an oven tray and give them a light drizzle of olive oil before baking for 10-15 minutes.
+Whenever a recipe calls for frying sliced aubergines for a dish, we lay them on an oven tray instead and give them a light drizzle of olive oil.

 Whilst our aubergines are baking, it’s also easier to get on with preparing the rest of the Turkish musakka recipe.

-Our spices vary but always include kekik (thyme and oregano mix) and sweet paprika for a rich redness.
+Our spices vary.
+But they always include kekik (thyme and oregano mix) and sweet paprika for a rich redness.

 Once cool, one of them goes in the fridge for the following day.
 The other is placed to one side until we’re ready to eat.

 When we’re ready to eat, the oven is preheated to 200 degrees Celsius.

 We pour a cup of boiling water over our musakka (this loosens the sauce).
 And then we bake in the oven until it’s fully heated through and the sauce is bubbling.